naughtyavenger/Find-reasons-for-seg-fault/README.md

-# silver-robot
+# Find-reasons-for-seg-fault

-I need help.
+Both tasks relate to "include/List.h" file.

+Task 1.
-I don't know why I got segm fault only when an EMPTY list is going to iterated with end() function
+Find a reason why segmentation fault happens when an empty list is going to be iterated with end() function.

-for ex.
+Examples of segmentation fault:

-1. exmpl
+1.
 for( auto it = list.begin(); it != list.end(); ++it) {
      std::cout << *it << " ";
-}

-2. exmpl
+2.
 auto it = list.end();

-3. exmpl
+3.
 auto it = list.begin();

 if( it == list.end() )
     std::cout << "sth";

+Task 2.
+Find a reason why memory leaks happen.

+You can check it by using Valgrind program.

+usage: valgrind ./build/find_mistakes